carolinaplescia/carolinaplescia.github.io/_pages/publications.md

 author_profile: true
 ---

+The following list includes peer-reviewed articles only.
+For a complete list of publications including books, book chapters, and research data, please refer to my CV.
+Feel free to contact me with any questions or to request access to replication materials when not already provided.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}